-Area amended Details Date Central Quality informed Content Proposed Assessment Assessment The research methodology which followed by the student in dealing with the selected special topics.
-Assessment The critical and analytical approach that the students are committed to answering all TMAs.
-References Students are guided to many resources to find up to date topics in the field of instructional technology (Databases, Journals and Repositories).
-ED640 ------------------ -- ------------------------------- --------- 1.
-Factual infor mation Module title ED 640: Instructional Technology for Students with Special Needs Level Masters Module tutor Dr. Walid Aburaya (Module/Course Chair); Credit value 3 Module type The taught course of the proposed programme is based on materials selected by the Tutors and the Students based on Open Educational Resources (OER).
+12. List of amendments since last (re)validation Area amended Details Date Central Quality informed Content Content is always renewed and it's based on actual a Proposed changing needs of students every semester.
+Assessment The research methodology which followed by the student in dealing with the selected special topics.
+The critical and analytical approach that the students are committed to answering all TMAs.
+Proposed References Students are guided to many resources to find up to date topics in the field of instructional technology (Databases, Journals and Repositories).
+Proposed

+ED640 1.
+Factual infor mation Module title ED 640: Instructional Technology for Students with Special Needs Level MA Module tutor Prof. Khaled Ajlouni (Module/Course Chair); Dr. Walid Aburaya Credit value 3 Module type The taught course of the proposed programme is based on materials selected by the Tutors and the Students based on Open Educational Resources (OER).
 Notional learning hours 3 Hrs

-- It provides a flexible open learning opportunity to students. - It combines both face-to-face instruction (65%) and interactive distance learning (35%); - Students admitted will avail themselves of excellent up-to-date teaching and support materials conducive for self-learning - Successful candidates will qualify not only for the AOU Masters degree but for the UK OU Masters degree as well, which will provide graduates with ample opportunity to continue their PhD study abroad, particularly in international universities in English-speaking countries and of course in Arabic-speaking countries - It creates for graduates good job opportunities in education as well as in the public and private sectors.
+- It provides a flexible open learning opportunity to students. - It combines both face-to-face instruction (65%) and interactive distance learning (35%); - Students admitted will avail themselves of excellent up-to-date teaching and support materials conducive for self-learning - Successful candidates will qualify not only for the AOU MA degree but for the UK OU MA degree as well, which will provide graduates with ample opportunity to continue their PhD study abroad, particularly in international universities in English-speaking countries and of course in Arabicspeaking countries - It creates for graduates good job opportunities in education as well as in the public and private sectors.